samblissard/coffee-journal-server/README.md

 DB_PORT=5432
 ```

-The Postgres configuration can be replaced with a local instance's parameters or customized for Docker.
+The Postgres configuration can be replaced with a local instance's parameters or customized for a Docker container.

 ## Running the app